mvolkmann/blog/src/zig.md

 to get all the items from a given index to the end.
 For example, `dice_rolls[2..]`.

+It is idiomatic to use the type `usize` for variables that hold array indexes.

 The following code demonstrates several operations on arrays.

 ```zig